-Drinking something that tastes like “campfire, charcoal and chocolate” sounds like a punishment, but that’s not what a lover of Russian Caravan will tell you.
+Drinking something that tastes like “campfire, charcoal, and chocolate” sounds like a punishment, but that’s not what a lover of Russian Caravan will tell you.

 In fact, these are what make the Russian tea ‘exceptionally delicious’.

-Unlike an Earl Grey or the English Breakfast tea—blends that were an outcome of intent—the Russian Caravan was actually an accidental discovery; an unexpected occurring of one too many unfortunate events that should have rendered a tea bad, but ended up extolling its good virtues instead.
+Unlike an Earl Grey or the English Breakfast tea—blends that were an outcome of intent—the Russian Caravan was actually an accidental discovery; an unexpected occurring of one too many unfortunate events that should have rendered a tea bad but ended up extolling its good virtues instead.

 The tea originated in the ancient Sino-Russian trade route, established sometime in the late 1600s, over which large quantities of tea were exported from Imperial China to Tsarist Russia.
-Mile-long camel caravans loaded with tea traveled some 10,000 kilometres via Siberia for 16 long months.
+Mile-long camel caravans loaded with tea traveled some 10,000 kilometers via Siberia for 16 long months.
 In Russia, this tea was bartered for fur.
-Now, there was a shorter route that curved around the southern borders of Odessa, but on this road the tea suffered from the moist air of the tropical sea.
+Now, there was a shorter route that curved around the southern borders of Odessa, but on this road, the tea suffered from the moist air of the tropical sea.
 The Siberian path, on the other hand, preserved the integrity of the tea, thanks to the cold and dry climate that loomed over this route.